Kentico/xperience-listing-widget/README.md

 1. Create a **transformation view model** implementing `ITransformationViewModel` interface.
     - This model should hold all items for your listing transformation.
 2. Create a **transformation razor view** with your listing layout.
 3. Create a **transformation service** implementing `BaseTransformationService`.
-The service should handle all transformations for a concrete type.
+The service should handle all transformations for a specific type.
-    - Set the `PageType` field to the `CLASS_NAME` property of the page type you want to support in this service.
+    - Set code name of supported page type in to the field `PageType`.
     - Add your new transformation to the `Transformations` collection.
         - Name - display name of the transformation.
         - View - path of the transformation view.
         - Description - description of the transformation shown in the tooltip.
-    - In the `GetModel(IEnumerable<TreeNode> pages)` method, return view model for your transformations.
+    - Implement GetModel(IEnumerable<TreeNode> pages)` method to return view model for your transformation view(s).
     - Override other methods according to your needs.
     - For example:
         ```